 - Core modules that ship with Drupal and are approved by the core developers and the community.

 - Contributed modules written by the Drupal community and shared under the same GNU Public License (GPL) as Drupal.

 - Custom modules created by the developer – often for a particular use case specific to the site they're working on.

 This section of the Developing for Drupal handbook will help you to write your own modules and to collaborate with the community on shared projects.

-Before you begin writing your own modules you should also become familiar with the following sections of the Developing for Drupal handbook:
+Before you begin to write your own modules you should also become familiar with the following sections of the Developing for Drupal handbook:

 - Working with the Drupal API (Forms, AJAX, Localization, etc.)

 - Maintaining a project on drupal.org